Francis X. Morrissey: Nominated to the Federal bench

 The Senate Judiciary Committee held a hearing in October 1965.
 Morrissey's nomination was endorsed by John McCormack, speaker of the United States House of Representatives; Jacob J. Spiegel, a justice of the Massachusetts Supreme Judicial Court; and Cardinal Richard Cushing, Archbishop of Boston.
+Columnists Rowland Evans and Bob Novak wrote that Speaker McCormack offered his support not from enthusiasm over Morrissey but to get Ted Kennedy's support for McCormack's nephew Edward in his race to be elected governor of Massachusetts.
 Judge Charles Edward Wyzanski, who sat on the U.S. District Court in Massachusetts, wrote the Judiciary Committee in opposition to Morrissey, saying he “has neither the familiarity with the law nor the industry to learn it.”
 The American Bar Association again found Morrissey unqualified to be a Federal judge.
-The Massachusetts Bar Association also found Morrissey to be unqualified.
+The Massachusetts Bar Association had twice found Morrissey to be unqualified before doing an about-face.

 The A.B.A.’s Albert Jenner testified that an investigation of Morrissey could find almost no evidence that he had tried cases in state or Federal court or that he had briefed or argued appeals in Massachusetts.
 Under questioning from Senator Everett M. Dirksen, the Republican leader in the Senate, Morrissey admitted that his docket as municipal court judge was largely misdemeanor cases such as driving under the influence and small civil cases.
 His court also had no jurisdiction to hear jury cases.
 Morrissey was questioned about his 1933 Georgia diploma and law license.
 Morrissey also testified that he had attended an evening law school program at Boston College that was found not to have existed.

 The Senate Judiciary Committee issued a favorable report on Morrissey.
 The vote was nine to three in favor of Morrissey, with Senators James O. Eastland, Quentin Burdick, Thomas J. Dodd, Philip Hart, and Edward Kennedy voting for Morrissey and Senators Dirksen, Hugh Scott, and Sam Ervin voting against.
 Not voting were Senators John L. McClellan, Jacob Javits, Hiram Fong, Edward V. Long, Birch Bayh, and Joseph Tydings.